cvp28/Cosmo/README.md

 # Cosmo

-Cosmo is a C# .NET 8.0 terminal rendering library designed with efficiency and speed in mind.
+Cosmo is a C# .NET 8.0 terminal rendering library designed with efficiency and speed in mind.<br>
 Whether your application calls for fast graphics or simple UI, Cosmo should have you covered.

 ### Cosmo supports...